 Advantage #7: More Sales Channels

-One of the biggest advantages of ecommerce to a business is multiple sales channels.
+One of the biggest business advantages of ecommerce is multiple sales channels.
 You get more different ways to inform customers.
 This means that you can provide information about the product using different modes of communications such as demo videos, audio instructions, user experience, and tips and tricks.
 This can actually attract users’ attention more efficiently and sell the product more successfully.

 Disadvantages of Ecommerce or What Drives Retailers Away from Online Business